Research

 Campbell Leaper is Distinguished Professor of Psychology at the University of California, Santa Cruz.
 His research program investigates the developmental and social psychology of gender and sexism across the lifespan.

-Professor Leaper's research considers how gender is defined through social interaction patterns in families, peer groups, schools, the media, friendships, and romantic relationships.
+Professor Leaper's research program investigates how gender is defined through social interaction patterns in families, peer groups, schools, the media, friendships, and romantic relationships.
 Based on their gender, children are often provided different opportunities to practice particular social and cognitive skills.
 Gender differences in experience, in turn, are viewed as contributing to the development of different expectations, social identities, preferences, and competencies.
 In these ways, gender inequalities are perpetuated.

-For a listing of his publications, please go to the Publications page.
+The major topics addressed in Professor Leaper’s Gender and Development Lab are summarized below.
+Also, for a listing of his publications, please go to the Publications page.

 Correlates and consequences of sexism.